 Dr. Brendon J. Cannon

-has a Ph.D. in Political Science (University of Utah, USA) with an emphasis on Comparative Politics and International Relations and an M.A. in Middle East Studies and History (University of Utah, USA).
-He currently teaches courses specializing in international relations of the Horn of Africa/East Africa, terrorism and security, political economy, resource politics and international organizations at Kisii University in Kenya.
-Dr. Cannon previously directed the Gollis University Research Institute in Hargeisa, Somalia (2014-2016) and is the author of numerous publications, including "Terrorists, Geopolitics and Kenya’s Proposed Border Wall with Somalia" and "Deconstructing Turkey's Efforts in Somalia."
-His full-length book, entitled "Legislating Reality and Politicizing History," explores the intersection of nationalism, sectarianism, ethnic cleansing and diverse readings of history for political purposes.
+Dr. Brendon Cannon has a Ph.D. in Political Science (University of Utah, USA) with an emphasis on Comparative Politics and International Relations and an M.A. in Middle East Studies and History.
+He has worked on international relations of the Horn of Africa/East Africa, terrorism and security, and political economy.
+Dr. Cannon previously directed the Gollis University Research Institute in Hargeisa, Somalia.

 Mr. Heikki A. Haili

 Mr. Heikki Haili has M.A. in Economics and is Deputy Head of Mission, Embassy of Finland in Tanzania (2008-).
 He has some 30 years’ experience in management and development economics, and has resided in Africa for many years working on economic development issues.